5 ways to feel more connected to your baby

 If you’re worried about what this all means for you and your baby, you can stop struggling.
 It means nothing, there is no consequence, and you will still love and connect with your baby when they arrive.

 If you’re worried that there is something wrong with you because you can’t connect, you can stop this too.
-This is pregnancy after loss and infertility, and this is your brains way of trying to protect you.
+This is pregnancy after loss, and this is your brains way of trying to protect you.
 You are definitely not alone.

 But if you would like to open your heart to the possibility and connect because you crave that feeling, then THIS is the reason for doing them.